 So, which type of charger is right for you?
 If you own a public business and want to provide chargers for customers or tenants, a level 3 or DC fast charger is likely the best option for you.
 A level one or level two charger will suffice if you want a charger installed at your home and mostly drive around town and charge your car overnight.

-No matter which type of charger you choose, consult with an electrician to ensure that your home or office has the proper electrical outlets and wiring to support charging your electric vehicle!
+No matter which type of charger you choose, consult with a qualified electrician to ensure that your home or office has the proper electrical infrastructure to support charging your electric vehicle!

 Do you have any questions about EV charging stations?
 Check out our Guide on EV Charging Stations in Colorado or send us a message.
 We are happy to help answer any questions you may have.